Our Homeschool Student College Admission Process

 - The homeschool addendum, which is an acknowledgment by the school administrator that the student has completed the equivalent of a high school education AND that this education abides by state standards (see below for more details)

-- A signature from the school administrator (usually a parent)
+- A signature (physical or electronic) from the school administrator (usually a parent) is required on the homeschool transcripts

 - Preliminary (9th-11th grade) transcripts can be used for an admission decision and do not require the graduation date or homeschool addendum